DataDog/integrations-core/hdfs_namenode/README.md

 See [metadata.csv][5] for a list of metrics provided by this integration.

 ### Events
-The HDFS-namenode check does not include any event at this time.
+The HDFS-namenode check does not include any events at this time.

 ### Service Checks